code-saturne/code_saturne/docs/doxygen/developer_guide/debugging.md

 - Note that the resulting code will not be usable under Valgrind.

-- Uninitialized values are not detected by Address Sanitizer (but may be detected by UndefinedBehaviorSanitizer).
+- Uninitialized values are not detected by AddressSanitizer (but may be detected by UndefinedBehaviorSanitizer).

 - Out-of-bounds errors for arrays on stack (fixed size, usually small)